wilder-minds/MinimalApiDiscovery/README.md

 # MinimalApiDiscovery

 This project is aimed to simplify the registration of Minimal APIs as projects grow.
 This is an idea I've been fumbling with for a few months and thought I'd put it into code.
 The project is open to PRs or discussions about how we could do this better or whether this even needs to exist.

 Note that if you're building Microservices, using this amount of plumbing is probably not required, but for larger projects I think provides a cleaner way of handling mapping.

 The basic idea of this small library is to allow you to annotate a class with an interface that allows simplified mapping of Minimal APIs.

+Note: I have a complete write-up and video of this package at: https://wildermuth.com/2023/02/22/minimal-api-discovery/

 To get started, you can just install the package from Nuget or using the .NET tool: